 Include foods rich in choline in your diet

-Athletes, pregnant women, and the women attaining menopause are in greater need of choline regularly to keep their system from collapsing and preventing deficiencies.
-If you’re a vegan, including choline in your diet can help reduce risks of deficiencies.
+Athletes, pregnant women, and the women attaining menopause are in greater need of choline regularly to keep their system from collapsing and prevent deficiencies.
+If you’re a vegan, including choline in your diet can help reduce the risk of deficiencies.

 Wrapping it up